 HOW IT ALL BEGAN

-They realise that they can actually cope without their computer for a month.
-They also develop an appreciation for greater issues, satisfaction from stretching themselves, physically or otherwise.
-They become more open when dealing with and helping others, develop an admiration for nature and have first-hand experience in solving problems dealing with difficult team members and they develop leadership skills, which will stand them in good stead for years to come.
+During Journey, boys become more open to helping others, develop an admiration for nature and have first-hand experience in solving problems, including navigating the impact of difficult team members.
+Pushing beyond their comfort zones, they develop leadership skills that will stand them in good stead for years to come.

 Ultimately the St Alban’s Journey is all about caring for the souls of young men and about raising a generation that will begin to see the immense potential in themselves and the community around them.
 God willing this Journey leaves the majority of them with genuine friends, with memories that will touch the heart and with experiences that will give their lives meaning and ultimately guide them into the future.